Are you looking for the best way to get insights and data on your website’s performance?

 There’s a basic version available for free.
-The premium plugin starts at $19 per month.
+The premium features starts at $39 per month.

 Parse.ly is an analytics platform with easy to use interface that gives you clear audience insights.
 It is helpful for both beginner and advanced users alike.

 Parse.ly offers 3 products: content dashboard, API, and data pipeline which can be purchased individually or as a bundle.

 With its streamlined content dashboard, Parse.ly gives you a clear picture of your website visitors in real time.
 You can easily explore historical trends and make data-driven decisions to boost your revenue.

 With its content-powered APIs, you can create great user experiences based on your audience analytics.
 Using their powerful recommendation engine, you can double your pageviews and increase time spent on site.

 Their data pipeline lets you unlock 100% of your data in an easy-to-query and transport data format.